schirmer-lab/metagear/dev.md

 1. Install [Bats](https://bats-core.readthedocs.io/).
 2. Run `bats tests` to ensure helper functions behave as expected.
 3. Modify the scripts in `lib/` or the wrapper as needed.

+### Local pipeline development

+Developers can point the `latest` symlink to a local checkout of `metagear-pipeline` by passing the `--dev /path/to/pipeline` option to `install.sh`.
+The script still downloads the tagged pipeline version, but the `latest` link will reference the provided directory instead, allowing the wrapper to execute your local code.